-Ninety per cent of the mainland Chinese clients set up offshore entities in the British Virgin Islands, often with the help of Western firms, the investigation said.
-Seven per cent were established in Samoa, and 3 per cent in other areas.
+Ninety percent of the mainland Chinese clients set up offshore entities in the British Virgin Islands, often with the help of Western firms such as UBS and PricewaterhouseCoopers, the investigation said.
+Seven percent were established in Samoa, and three percent in other areas.

-The British Virgin Islands was the destination of choice for Xi's brother-in-law Deng Jiagui, a wealthy real-estate developer and investor who married Xi's older sister in 1996.
-According to the report, Deng owns a 50-per-cent stake in a BVI-based company named Excellence Effort Property Development.
+The British Virgin Islands was the destination of choice for Xi's brother-in-law Deng Jiagui, a wealthy real estate developer and investor who married Xi's older sister in 1996.
+According to the report, Deng owns a 50 percent stake in a BVI-based company named Excellence Effort Property Development.